-In addition, even though he is in the midst of a World Cup campaign with England, when Marcus Rashford was made aware of Rio's plight, he readily consented for his mum to donate one of his Manchester United shirts, autographed by the in-form striker himself, and some personally signed photographs.
+In addition, even though he was in the midst of a World Cup campaign with England at the time, when Marcus Rashford was made aware of Rio's plight, he readily consented for his mum to donate one of his Manchester United shirts, autographed by the in-form striker himself, and some personally signed photographs.

 Many thanks, Marcus, a fantastic gesture that is hugely appreciated by Tommy and Chloe, and your contributions to the cause are sure to raise valuable extra funds when they are auctioned at the ground on the day.

 Hollywood actor Martyn Ford from the Fast & Furious film franchise has also indicated a willingness to take part, and while we must point out that the presence of all celebrities mentioned is subject to work commitments, we are sure to have an all-star cast on the day.